Master the Lightroom tone curve for much better photos

 The tone curve tool is a panel on the right of the Develop Module.
 Both the tone and color curves are in the same panel.

-As of 2023 the Lightroom tone curve became even more powerful, because now you can use curves with masking in Lightroom Classic.
 So you can apply the tone curve to very specific areas of an image instead of to the whole image, even with the Lightroom brush tool.
 It works exactly the same way as the settings in the Tone Curve panel.

 Why use the tone curve tool vs sliders in the Basic panel?

-Not counting the color curve channels, you might well wonder why use the RGB tone curve in Lightroom to adjust light and dark areas of a photo when you can do the same thing with the whites, blacks highlights and shadows sliders in the Basic panel.
+Not counting the color curve channels, you might wonder why use the RGB tone curve in Lightroom to adjust light and dark areas of a photo when you can do the same thing with the whites, blacks highlights and shadows sliders in the Basic panel.

 Well, that’s because the tone curve works differently from these sliders.
 They both work, but have different results.